randexlofi/personal-tool/README.md

 ## 🟢 Features

 ### TO DO
-> ❌ ADD Login form with connection to the database
+> ❌ improvement on the placement of widgets (grid style)

 ### IN Progress
-> 🔌 empty
+> 🔌 weather widget optimization (show emote with the weather status: ☀️ / ☁️ / 🌨️ / 🌩️ / ...)

 ### Complete
 > ✔️ Database connection
+> ✔️ Clock by user system hour
+> ✔️ Weather depending on user's city/country

 #